LogaN4ik/PowerShell/README.md

 - psBackup.ps1 - main Program.
 Can work independently of all the others.
 - silent_psBackup.vbs - a way to run powershell scripts without any popups.
 You can use your own method instead.
 - psHourlyBackup.xml - my exported template for the task scheduler.
 You can customize your period and frequency of reservations.
+- to_backup.txt - An example of how to fill a txt with the full path of the file to be backed up.